mumanchu/OptimizedGPIO/README.md

 	SREG = oldSREG;
 }
 ```
 The above code does a read-modify-write, which is why it must disable interrupts while updating the output.
 SREG is the AVR's Status Register which contains the 'Global Interrupt Enable' bit.
-It first saves the register with `uint8_t oldSREG = SREG;`, clears the bit (disables interrupts) with `cli()` (same as `noInterrupts()`), then restores the global interrupt state with `SREG = oldSREG;`.
+It first saves the SREG register with `uint8_t oldSREG = SREG;`, clears the bit (disables interrupts) with `cli()` (same as `noInterrupts()`), then restores the global interrupt state with `SREG = oldSREG;` afterwards.
 This is good, because it leaves the interrupt state in the same state it was in before, either enabled or disabled.

-If you used `sti()` or `interrupts()` instead of `SREG = oldSREG;` then it would enable interrupts as a side-effect!
+If you used `sti()` or `interrupts()` instead of `SREG = oldSREG;` then it would enable interrupts as a side-effect.
 This is very bad if you want them to remain disabled, and can be fatal in an interrupt handler which expects interrupts to be disabled until it returns.

 The problem with read-modify-write is that an interrupt might occur _between_ the read and the write which changes the register that was just read, and the subsequent write will cause those changes to be overwritten.

 This is also a problem with the `toggle()` methods.
 The `toggle()` methods in this library have patched-out code to prevent this happening.
 You don't need this code if you _know_ that the output is _never_ modified by an interrupt, which is why it is patched out.
 Disabling/enabling interrupts also slows it down, so there's no point in doing it if you don't need it.

 Some MCUs, like the SAMD, have special registers where you can write just one bit to set or clear a digital output, e.g. OUTSET and OUTCLR.
-This is great because it does not need a dangerous (and slower) read-modify-write to set an output and you don't need to disable interrupts.
+This is great because it does not need a dangerous (and slower) read-modify-write operation to set an output, and you don't need to disable interrupts.